Lil' Drummaboy Recordings' Blog

 This is important.
 Don’t use your studio time to play an instrumental off your smart phone, or have the audio engineer try to download it from YouTube or your email.
 Your instrumental is your responsibility.
 Bring it with you.
 If need be, bring two copies.

 When you operate in a professional manner, you tend to get professional results.
 Punctuality is a true sign of professionalism.
 On top of this, starting your session on time will allow you to maximize the total hours that you booked.
 If you are going to be late, call the studio to let them know.
 And, realize that your tardiness will count against your total session time.
-Don’t expect the recording studio to give you more time on the back end to compensate for your lateness.
+Don’t expect a recording studio in Philadelphia to give you more time on the back end to compensate for your lateness.

 These are just a few key factors to think about after you’ve booked your studio session and you’re counting down to your recording date.
 Professional recording studio session rates can vary.
 Whether your session costs are in the $40 range, or in excess of $100 per hour, preparing before hand will ensure that you’re at your peak performance capabilities, the session workflow is smooth, and that you are managing your studio budget wisely.